 With Flyp you are in control of your smartphone life and can use the app to effectively separate work and personal calls.
 Flyp lets you add up to five U.S. phone numbers to your existing phone in any local area code you choose.
 You can also send and receive unlimited calls, texts, photos, and GIFs to and from any U.S. phone number and to any international Flyp phone number.
 You can restrict incoming calls to whomever you want and set Do Not Disturb messages for any of your numbers.
 This is a great option if you want to manage all your calls, texts, and voicemails from a single app.

-The first number you add is free for 7 days, but costs $8 per month thereafter.
-Each additional number costs $8 per month.
+The first number you add is free for 7 days, but costs $8 per month or $80 per year afterwards.

 If you need multiple phone numbers on your smartphone for international conversations between mobile and landline, Cloud SIM — which offers numbers from the U.S., U.K., Canada, and Poland — may be the answer.
 The service offers low cost and free rates for calls or text SMS without additional or roaming charges, lets you choose your connection type, and lets you set up your call via either local access (GSM), mobile data, or Wi-Fi.
 That way you never have to worry about bad reception or dropped calls to some 200 countries.